GravisZro/SystemX/README.md

 * Small footprint - The entire system should fit on a floppy.
 * Portability - Only rely on [POSIX](https://en.wikipedia.org/wiki/POSIX), [C++](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library) and [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
-* Multi-platform support - At compile-time, use custom code to support specific kernels when most benificial.
+* Multi-platform support - At compile-time, use custom code to support specific kernels when most beneficial.
 * Fault tolerance - Recover from errors or fail gracefully but don't hang or crash.
 * Modularity, not tight integration - Components should be trivial to replace.
 * Text, not binaries - Configuration and log files should be readable with a generic text editor.